Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 ### Error: `Coordinator failed to start, probably the panID is already in use, try a different panID or channel`
 - In case you are migrating from another adapter see: [How do I migrate from a CC2531 to a more powerful coordinator (e.g. ZZH)?](#how-do-i-migrate-from-a-cc2531-to-a-more-powerful-coordinator-eg-zzh)
 - If you still get this error after increasing the panID and you are using a Raspberry Pi with other USB devices attached (e.g. SSD) try connecting the SSD or adapter through a powered USB hub.
+- In case you are getting this after first starting successfully and pairing a device it might be that the firmware has been flashed incorrectly.
+Try flashing the stick on a different computer ([detailed info](https://github.com/Koenkk/zigbee2mqtt/issues/6302)).

 ### Error: `Resource temporarily unavailable Cannot lock port`
 This error occurs when another program is already using (and thus locking) the adapter.
 You can find out which via the following command: `ls -l /proc/[0-9]/fd/ |grep /dev/ttyACM0` (replace `/dev/ttyACM0` with your adapter port).